renesugar/k_elda_archive/docs/_HowTo.md

 1. **Register a domain name** for each replicated application (e.g. `apples.com` and `oranges.com`) before deploying them.
 The load balancer will need the domain names to forward incoming requests to the right application.
+For more details, see the guide on [custom domain names](#how-to-give-your-application-a-custom-domain-name).
 2. **Create the load balancer** using the `withURLrouting()` function _instead of_  `simpleLoadBalancer()`.
 As an example, the load balancer below will forward requests for `apples.com` to one of the containers in